misterdebug/crud-generator-laravel/README.md

 Let's do this 🙂

-<small>You need a REST API instead of a CRUD ?
-[Read this wiki](https://github.com/misterdebug/crud-generator-laravel/wiki/Make-a-complete-REST-API-instead-of-CRUD)</small>
+<sub>If you need a REST API instead of CRUD, [read this wiki](https://github.com/misterdebug/crud-generator-laravel/wiki/Make-a-complete-REST-API-instead-of-CRUD)</sub>

 #### CRUD generator command :